What Is Online Privacy: Definition, Tips, Issues

 Internet privacy has become one of the most critical concerns these days.
 According to the Pew Research survey, over 80% of Americans feel they lack control over their data collected online by companies and the government.
 Moreover, 70% of the respondents are worried about how this information is used, and nearly 60% of them don’t fully understand what they can do to resolve this challenge.

 At the same time, many users do not pay enough attention to their online privacy.
-This results in numerous cybersecurity risks, from ID theft to personal data exposure and unwanted third-party monitoring.
-Keep reading to learn what Internet privacy really is, why it matters, and how to protect your identity and personal information on the web.
+It leads to many cybersecurity problems, including ID theft and disclosure of personally identifiable information as well as third-party surveillance.
+Continue reading to understand what Internet privacy actually entails, why it is important and how to ensure that your identity and personal information are secure on the web.

 What is online privacy?